Marina-Tolj/PROJECT_5_Neighborhood_Map_Zagreb/READMEFIRST.md

 # Neighborhood MAP of the city of Zagreb

-*To run the app download all the files and open index.html file in any browser.*
+*To run the app download all the files and open index.html file in any browser.
+Or visit a live page here http://marina-tolj.github.io/PROJECT_5_Neighborhood_Map_Zagreb*

 On initial load the app shows Google map with different map markers on it and a window with dropdown list and list of all the map marker names.
 User can interact with the map in several ways, by clicking